Everest Base Camp Trek with Helicopter Return - 10 Days

 • An adventurous and adrenaline-rushing trek to the base camp of Mount Everest (8849 meters), the tallest peak in the world.

-• A chance to visit the Sherpa museum while immersing into the tradition, culture, and lifestyle of the people living in the Everest region.
+• A chance to visit the Sherpa museum while immersing yourself in the Everest region's tradition, culture, and lifestyle.

 • Get on one of the most exciting and adventurous trekking trails in the entire country.

 • Trekkers can get the most mesmerizing views of several mountain peaks like Mt.
-Everest, Lhotse, Nuptse, and Amadablam many more.
+Everest, Lhotse, Nuptse, and Ama Dablam, and many more.

 • Hike to the Khumbu Glacier and watch the beautiful Khumbu Icefall.